Retailers Against Smuggling Warns That Cigarette Smuggling Is Gathering Pace

 ADVERTISEMENT

-In terms of total losses to the Exchequer, August figures passed the total loss from all of 2023, with its loss already €18 million greater for 2024 than last year with two months of the year still to go.
+In terms of total losses to the Exchequer, August’s figures passed the total loss from all of 2023, with the loss already €18 million greater for 2024 than last year, and with two months of the year still to go.

-Tax Strategy Group papers said a 50c increase in excise on a pack of 20 cigarettes in the recent Budget 2025 would theoretically bring in €40.6 million.
+Tax Strategy Group papers noted that a 50c increase in excise on a pack of 20 cigarettes in the recent Budget would theoretically bring in €40.6 million.

-However, it also noted the loss incurred from non-Irish duty paid cigarettes and illicit trade was approximately €422 million in 2023.
+However, it also noted that the loss incurred from non-Irish duty-paid cigarettes and illicit trade was approximately €422 million in 2023.

-RAS has warned the government that high taxes will benefit smugglers and hurt legitimate retailers, as it continued its position that high excises only serve to fuel illegal trade and ultimately cost the government.
+RAS has warned the government that high taxes will benefit smugglers and hurt legitimate retailers, as it continued to posit that high excises only serve to fuel illegal trade and ultimately cost the government.

 ‘An Honest Discussion’